pvillega/personal-page/public/data/fullbio.markdown

 I deliver.
 I pride myself of delivering working solutions on time.
 There's been failures here and there, specially years ago when I was learning and I overcommitted, but I'm driven by result: if something can't be delivered on time I have failed.
 I didn't do my job.
 And I hate that feeling.
 So, I focus and I deliver.

 I improve things.
-It may be a bit of an obession of mine, but I like clean code and structures.
+It may be a bit of an obsession of mine, but I like clean code and structures.
 And I like automation that reduces repetitive work (which I dislike).
 Granted, sometimes my code is not great (and I thank code reviews for their existence).
 But once I see an issue I'll go the extra mile to solve it, either via automation of a task or by refactoring that fragment.

 I code.
 Currently in Scala and Java and using Play Framework for HTML 5 apps.
 But it may change.
 Clojure?
 Node.js?
 Who knows.
 The down side is that with so many interesting things around in the software world choosing is hard.